Louisiana Tech Bulldogs football: Fire Bell

 In 1879, the Fire Bell was cast by L.M.
 Rumsey & Co. in St. Louis, Missouri.
 Founded in 1897, the Ruston Fire Department was called to fires by ringing the Fire Bell that hung in a wooden tower behind Perkins Drug Store located at 116 N. Trenton Street.
 The Fire Bell was used for many years in Ruston to alert the town of burning fires.
 After Joe Aillet Stadium was built in 1968, the old Fire Bell was transported to the stadium and placed behind the end zone.
 To commemorate the bravery of the bulldog that perished saving the lives of the two students in the burning house in 1899, the Fire Bell is rung before every home football game to call the Bulldogs to battle.

 Tech

 Tech is the name of the fawn and white lineage of English bulldogs which have served as Louisiana Tech's live mascot since 1930.
 In 1930, a rescued bullpup named Tech I was donated to serve as Louisiana Tech's first live mascot by the family of two football players, Henry and Thomas Matthews.
 Tech is owned by the Louisiana Tech Student Government Association and resides with either a faculty member or local alumnus selected by the SGA.
 The current live mascot is Tech XXII, who began his career in the Spring of 2018.

-Hall of Fame
+Hall of Fame inductees

 The following former players have been inducted in the respective Hall of Fames.